bentoml/.github/profile/README.md

 * **CI/CD** - flexible APIs for integrating with your training and CI pipelines

-### bentoctl - CLI tool for fast model deployment on cloud platforms
+### bentoctl - Fast model deployment with BentoML on cloud platforms

 [🚀 bentoctl source](https://github.com/bentoml/bentoctl)

-`bentoctl` supports deploying ML Service created with BentoML into popular cloud services.
-Support for each cloud platform is captured in its own plugin that can be found below:
+bentoctl is a CLI tool for deploying your BentoML packaged ML models as API endpoint on popular cloud platforms.
+It automates Bento docker image build, interactes with cloud platform APIs, and allow users to easily manage their deployment.

 Supported platforms:
 * [AWS EC2](https://github.com/bentoml/aws-ec2-deploy)